MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/3-run-codeql-in-database.md

 For code scanning to display results from a third-party static analysis tool in your GitHub repository, your results must be stored in a SARIF file that supports a specific subset of the SARIF 2.1.0 JSON schema.
 Alternatively, your results will display in your repository on GitHub automatically if you use the default CodeQL static analysis engine.
 Fingerprint data is included in SARIF files created by the CodeQL analysis workflow or using the CodeQL runner.

 SARIF specifications use the JSON property name, `partialFingerprints`.
-A dictionary named fingerprint types to the fingerprint.
-At a minimum, this will contain a value for the `primaryLocationLineHash`, which provides a fingerprint based on the context of the primary location.
+A dictionary from named fingerprint types to the fingerprint.
+This will contain, at a minimum, a value for the `primaryLocationLineHash`, which provides a fingerprint based on the context of the primary location.

 GitHub attempts to populate the `partialFingerprints` field from the source files if you upload a SARIF file using the `upload-sarif` action and this data is missing.
-Additionally, users may see duplicate alerts when code scanning alerts are processed and displayed if you upload a SARIF file without fingerprint data using the `/code-scanning/sarifs` API endpoint.
+Additionally, users may see duplicate alerts when code scanning alerts are processed and displayed, if you upload a SARIF file without fingerprint data using the `/code-scanning/sarifs` API endpoint.

 To avoid seeing duplicate alerts, you should calculate fingerprint data and populate the `partialFingerprints` property before you upload the SARIF file.
-A helpful starting point is to use the script as the `upload-sarif` action.
+A helpful starting point is to use the same script as the `upload-sarif` action.